substantic/rain/docs/guide/user.rst

   # 'a' is closed and no session is active

 Tasks and data objects are always created within the scope of active session.
-Note, that in the data object concatenation example above, the same active session is used for all of the created tasks and data objects.

 .. note::

-   Which session is active is always local information that only influences tasks and data objects creation.
+   Which session is active is always a local information that only influences tasks and data objects creation.
 This information is not propagated to the server.
 Submitted tasks are running regardless the session is active or not.